d3/d3-selection/README.md

 ### Selection

-The two top-level methods for selecting elements are [select](#select) and [selectAll](#selectAll).
+The top-level selection methods are [select](#select) and [selectAll](#selectAll).
 These methods accept selector strings; the former selects only the first matching element, while the latter selects *all* matching elements in document traversal order.
 These methods can also accept nodes such as `document.body` or `document.links`.

-Whereas the top-level select methods query the entire document, a selection’s [select](Selections#select) and [selectAll](Selections#selectAll) operators restrict queries to descendants of each selected element.
+Whereas the top-level selection methods query the entire document, a selection’s [select](Selections#select) and [selectAll](Selections#selectAll) operators restrict queries to descendants of each selected element.
 For example, to select the first bold element in every paragraph:

 ```js
 d3.selectAll("p").select("b")

 ```

 Selecting via [*selection*.selectAll](#selection_selectAll) groups elements by parent.
-Thus, the above code groups bold elements by their enclosing paragraph, while
+Thus, the above code groups bold elements by their enclosing paragraph.
+However, the following code returns a flat selection:

 ```js
 d3.selectAll("p b")
 ```

-returns a flat selection.
 Selecting via [*selection*.select](#selection_select) does not affect grouping: it preserves the existing grouping and propagates parent data (if any) to selected children.
 Grouping plays an important role in the [data join](#data).
+See [Nested Selections](http://bost.ocks.org/mike/nest/) for more on this topic.

 <a name="selection" href="#selection">#</a> <b>selection</b>()

 Selects the root document element.
 Equivalent to `select(document.documentElement)`.
-This function can also be used to check if an object is a selection: `o instanceof selection`.
-You can also add new methods to the selection prototype.
+This function can also be used to check if an object is a selection (`o instanceof selection`) or to extend the selection prototype.
 For example, to add a convenience method for setting the “checked” property of checkboxes, you might say:

 ```js
 selection.prototype.checked = function(value) {